Sanjay-Chauhan52/Satellite-Based-Geospatial-Characterization-using-NDVI/README.md

 where:

-ρ
-B04
-	​

- denotes Red reflectance.
+ρB04-denotes Red reflectance.
-ρ
-B08
-	​

- denotes Near-Infrared reflectance.
+ρB08-denotes Near-Infrared reflectance.

-Digital numbers are converted to Bottom-of-Atmosphere reflectance by dividing by 10,000.
+Digital numbers(DN) are converted to Bottom-of-Atmosphere(BOA) reflectance by dividing by 10,000.

-The theoretical NDVI range is
+The theoretical NDVI range is: −1≤NDVI≤1

-−1≤NDVI≤1

 For visualization purposes, NDVI images are rendered using the RdYlGn colormap with